microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 The Node.js debugger supports remote debugging for versions of Node.js >= 4.x.
 Specify a remote host via the `address` attribute.

 By default, VS Code will stream the debugged source from the remote Node.js folder to the local VS Code and show it in a read-only editor.
 You can step through this code, but cannot modify it.
 If you want VS Code to open the editable source from your workspace instead, you can setup a mapping between the remote and local locations.
-The `attach` launch configuration supports a `localRoot` and a `remoteRoot` attribute that can be used to map paths between a local VS Code project and a (remote) Node.js folder.
+A `localRoot` and a `remoteRoot` attribute can be used to map paths between a local VS Code project and a (remote) Node.js folder.
 This works even locally on the same system or across different operating systems.
 Whenever a code path needs to be converted from the remote Node.js folder to a local VS Code path, the `remoteRoot` path is stripped off the path and replaced by `localRoot`.
 For the reverse conversion, the `localRoot` path is replaced by the `remoteRoot`.

 ## Access Loaded Scripts